 - Each thread has its own Thread Control Block (TCB).
 Like the process, a context switch occurs for the thread, and register contents are saved in (TCB).
 As threads share the same address space and resources, synchronization is also required for the various activities of the thread.

-A thread is also known as lightweight process.
+A thread is also known as a lightweight process.
 The idea is to achieve parallelism by dividing a process into multiple threads.
 For example, in a browser, multiple tabs can be different threads.
-MS Word uses multiple threads: one thread to format the text, another thread to process inputs, etc. More advantages of multithreading are discussed below
+MS Word uses multiple threads: one thread to format the text, another thread to process inputs, etc. More advantages of multithreading are discussed below.

 The primary difference is that threads within the same process run in a shared memory space, while processes run in separate memory spaces.
-Threads are not independent of one another like processes are, and as a result threads share with other threads their code section, data section, and OS resources (like open files and signals).
-But, like process, a thread has its own program counter (PC), register set, and stack space.
+Threads are not independent of one another like processes are, and as a result, threads share with other threads their code section, data section, and OS resources (like open files and signals).
+But, like a process, a thread has its own program counter (PC), register set, and stack space.

-Advantages of Thread over Process
+Advantages of Thread

-1. Responsiveness: If the process is divided into multiple threads, if one thread completes its execution, then its output can be immediately returned.
+- Responsiveness: If the process is divided into multiple threads, if one thread completes its execution, then its output can be immediately returned.

-4. Resource sharing: Resources like code, data, and files can be shared among all threads within a process.
+- Resource sharing: Resources like code, data, and files can be shared among all threads within a process.
 Note: Stacks and registers can’t be shared among the threads.
 Each thread has its own stack and registers.

-6. Enhanced throughput of the system: If a process is divided into multiple threads, and each thread function is considered as one job, then the number of jobs completed per unit of time is increased, thus increasing the throughput of the system.
+- Enhanced throughput of the system: If a process is divided into multiple threads, and each thread function is considered as one job, then the number of jobs completed per unit of time is increased, thus increasing the throughput of the system.

 Types of Threads